juanjp600/SCPCB-Multiplayer-decompiled/README.md

-# SCP - Containment Breach Multiplayer
+# SCP - Containment Breach Multiplayer Reborn

-This code was produced using [B3DDecomp](https://github.com/juanjp600/B3DDecomp) on [executables that can be obtained on Steam](https://store.steampowered.com/app/1782380/SCP_Containment_Breach_Multiplayer/), and some executables that the community has produced now that the original project has been cancelled.
+This code was produced using [B3DDecomp](https://github.com/juanjp600/B3DDecomp) on [executables that can be obtained on Steam](https://store.steampowered.com/app/3257000/SCP_CB_Multiplayer_Reborn/).

-The generated code has been slightly modified to remove references to the central server, which disables the server list and breaks the server's ability to authenticate players.
-Reimplementing the central server is out of scope for this repository.

-To build this mod, you will need [mavless bin](https://github.com/Regalis11/scpcb/blob/master/mavless_bin.zip) (lol what a misnomer) and [patch the Large Address Aware flag](https://ntcore.com/?page_id=371) because this uses too much memory to run without that.
+If I'm not mistaken, to build this mod, you will need [ZiYueCommentary's fork of Blitz3D TSS](https://github.com/ZiYueCommentary/Blitz3D) and [patch the Large Address Aware flag](https://ntcore.com/?page_id=371).
+I haven't actually checked if this compiles at all :)

 The game is based on the works of the SCP Foundation community (http://www.scp-wiki.net/).